-- Indecent assault and battery on child under age of 14
+- Indecent assault and battery on a child under age of 14

 - Indecent assault and battery on a person with an intellectual disability

-- Indecent assault and battery on person fourteen or older
+- Indecent assault and battery on a person fourteen or older

 - Assault with intent to commit rape